UNCLASSIFIED (U)

 These requirements will enable ISE participants to handle the shared information in accordance with applicable legal requirements.

 b.
 Identification and Prior Review.
-To meet these requirements the Department’s Senior Official for the ISE, working with IRM and Department system owners, must identify those data holdings that contain protected information that may be shared within the ISE and develop reasonable procedures to ensure that the information has been reviewed before it is shared.
-System owners are responsible for reviewing their own information, in conjunction with the Department’s Senior Official for the ISE, and consulting compliance documents provided by IRM and the ISE Privacy Official.
+To meet these requirements the Department’s Senior Official for the ISE, working with DT and Department system owners, must identify those data holdings that contain protected information that may be shared within the ISE and develop reasonable procedures to ensure that the information has been reviewed before it is shared.
+System owners are responsible for reviewing their own information, in conjunction with the Department’s Senior Official for the ISE, and consulting compliance documents provided by DT and the ISE Privacy Official.
 The review and the ISE notification will allow ISE participants to determine whether:

 (1) The information pertains to a U.S. citizen or lawful permanent resident;